Taujėnai

 Taujėnai is a town in Ukmergė district municipality, Vilnius County, Eastern Lithuania.
 According to the Lithuanian census of 2011, the town has a population of 365 people.
-The town has a Catholic church, which has remained together with manor house, classical architecture palace (18th century) and a park.
-Taujėnai has a high school, library and a post office (ZIP code: 20054).
+The town has a Catholic church, which survives together with the manor house, a classical-style palace (from the 18th century) and a park.
+Taujėnai has a high school, a library and a post office (ZIP code: 20054).
 There is also a monument built in 1928 and rebuilt in 1989 in honor of Lithuanian Independence.